couchdeveloper/TaskQueue/README.md

 }
 ```

 Note, that this affects only where the task will be _started_.
-The completion handler
+The task's completion
-will be executed on whatever thread or dispatch queue the task is choosing when it
+handler will be executed on whatever thread or dispatch queue the task is choosing
-completes.
-There's no way in `TaskQueue` to specify the execution context for the
+when it completes.
+There's no way in `TaskQueue` to specify the execution context
-completion handler.
+for the completion handler.

 ### Constructing a Suitable Task Function from Any Other Asynchronous Function